 Want additional motivation?
 Share your goal, and your progress.
 That way, you’ll have a community of people to support you as you achieve your goals.

-How to Retire at 50 Step 7: Save a portion of your paycheck first
+Save a portion of your paycheck first

 What happens when your paycheck hits your bank account?
 Does it lie idly and wait for you to draw money from it in order to pay your bills or buy the new iPhone that you had been eyeing for some time.
 Or does part of your paycheck automatically transfer over into your savings account?